Skip to content

 • memory: process-local test/dev backend; non-durable.

 The same resolver is used for bundle memory_kg_* nodes and POST /api/gateway/kg/query.
 Capability discovery reports memory backend, persistence, vector support, and embedder status.
+A missing on-disk store is not an unavailable state by itself: when AbstractMemory is installed and the backend resolves, fresh stores are authoring-ready and structured queries simply return no matches until assertions are written.

 Runner tuning (advanced)